bestia-dev/cargo_crev_web/README.md

 Then I tried to install cargo-crev with cargo:
 `cargo install cargo-crev`
 It was a disaster.
 I have the smallest, tiniest possible VM and it looks that compiling the source code of cargo-crev is too much for it.
 I tried 3 times, waited for a few hours and it didn't succeed.
+I then deleted the folder `~/.cargo/registry/src` to free some disk space.
 Fortunately there is a binary release already compiled here:
 `https://github.com/crev-dev/cargo-crev/releases/download/v0.16.1/cargo-crev-v0.16.1-x86_64-unknown-linux-musl.tar.gz`
 I unzip it twice and saved the binary file `cargo-crev` in: